Lcbx/BytecodeLang/README.md

 The most important feature to make a language grow would be a good  **import** system : importing scripts from the language will be one of the first priorities.
 The simple way of doing it would be to interpret an imported script (and *not* its' bytecode as the bindings of functions' names and hash would be lost) at the same level as the main script.
 Since the language is not intended to be library-heavy and the compilation will be made in a single pass, there shouldn't be any problem.
 A better way would be to leave some compilation-relevant stuff in a file seprate from the bytecode to allow using it as library.
 Coming up after that will be **loading wrapped-up c++ dlls**.
 That would allow us to use all those fast and powerfull c++ libraries.
 It would also be cool to have a built-in utility tool like pip that'd dowload missing imports automatically from it's github repo.
 A man can dream.

+## Addendum : The balance between expressivity, readability and familiarity
+* **expressivity** is the collection of design decisions that allow the language to **do more with less** code.
+Dynamic-typed languages are more expressive than static ones since you don't have to write a type near each variable definitions, so are functionnal languages with their versatile higher-order functions (most imperative languages today have introduced at least a subset of those).
+* **readability** is what allows another programmer to **intuit the logic** behind a piece of code.
+The _goto_ statement was an early member of programming languages that allowed a lot of control over the program logical flow, but was later removed because the produced "spaguetti" code was unmaintainable.
+Statically-typed languages are deemed more readable (and so maintainable) than dynamic ones since types are explicit ; on top of that type-safety is ensured and therefore a lot of errors are caught before runtime.
+As a firm advocate of duck-typing, i do not believe the perks are worth the cost in boilerplate code and the arbitrary, overbearing rules that come with static typing.
+* Lastly, **familiarity** is how **easy to pick-up** the language is,
+whether it's by being close to another language or more intuitive to non-programmers.
+This notion is close to readability, but not the exact same : familiarity is about ensuring the comprehension of a given piece of code through similarities to other languages and/or mathematical expressions the reader might have seen.
+For example, the mathematical statement `a = 1+2+3` would be just the same in Python, but would be translated to `(def a (+ 1 2 3))` in the functionnal language Clojure.
+Now if you know why it is that way, i'm sure you admire the idea behind the language.
+But let's agree that it's not intuitive at all.
+Familiarity is a good crutch to make a new language : by following or building on established rules and notions, it can ensure that the person learning it won't be lost.
+However, the desire to keep your language familiar to possible users can get in the way of any original design idea you have.
+Please consume in moderation.